awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 When you resize your cluster, it will remain in read\-only mode until the resize completes\.
 You can view the resize progress on the cluster's **Status** tab in the Amazon Redshift console\.
 The time it takes to resize a cluster depends on the amount of data in each node\.
 Typically, the resize process varies from a couple of hours to a day, although clusters with larger amounts of data might take even longer\.
 This is because the data is copied in parallel from each node on the source cluster to the nodes in the target cluster\.
 For more information about resizing clusters, see [Tutorial: Resizing Clusters in Amazon Redshift](rs-resize-tutorial.md) and [Resizing a Cluster](managing-clusters-console.md#resizing-cluster)\.

-Amazon Redshift does not sort tables during a resize operation\.
+Amazon Redshift doesn't sort tables during a resize operation\.
 When you resize a cluster, Amazon Redshift distributes the database tables to the new compute nodes based on their distribution styles and runs an ANALYZE to update statistics\.
 Rows that are marked for deletion are not transferred, so you will only need to run a VACUUM if your tables need to be resorted\.
 For more information, see [Vacuuming tables](http://docs.aws.amazon.com/redshift/latest/dg/t_Reclaiming_storage_space202.html) in the *Amazon Redshift Database Developer Guide*\.

 If your cluster is public and is in a VPC, it keeps the same elastic IP address \(EIP\) for the leader node after resizing\.
 If your cluster is private and is in a VPC, it keeps the same private IP address for the leader node after resizing\.
 If your cluster is not in a VPC, a new public IP address is assigned for the leader node as part of the resize operation\.